 Keep these elements in mind when auditing your existing website or creating a new one to turn potential customers into leads:

 Write engaging and useful content.

-When someone lands on your site, you want to have content that answers the question they asked to get to your HVAC company.
-Don't get too wordy, either.
+When someone lands on your site, you want to have content that clearly answers their question.
 People won't read much past the basics of what you're saying so use this space to write concise content with keywords to boost organic search traffic.

 Use CTAs that stand out regularly and often.

 Imagine someone is searching for HVAC help in an emergency and they land on your site.
 They probably aren't going to read your content beyond ensuring that you can help with their issue, so you'll want to make sure your CTA is easy to see.Source: stansac.com

 Make sure your site is optimized for mobile.

 66% of consumers are primarily searching for small businesses on their mobile devices.
 This means that if your website is not designed to work with mobile, you could be missing out on up to two-thirds of potential customers!